-As it was still early , Alba and I headed to the spa , it was quiet and I took a picture of the baby by the terrace of the spa in the afternoon sun.
+As it was still early , so we headed to see the spa, it was quiet and we took the chance to enjoy the terrace of the spa in the afternoon sun.

 I didn’t want to venture out for dinner that evening so decided to try Le Meridien restaurant, CentOnze.

 It was 9pm when I was welcomed into the restaurant which was reasonably busy for being a Monday evening.I liked the fact that there were plenty of locals among the clientele having dinner and not just hotel guests.
 A good sign of what was to come.